CaptainDno/firestore-counter-cache/README.md

 Firestore has limitations on how often one document can be updated + frequent updates add up to costs.
 So if there is no need in realtime updates, we can cache counter delta in memory and then commit to Firestore.

-It is basically simpler implementation of `sync.Map`.
+It is basically a simpler implementation of `sync.Map`.

 Example usage:
 ```go